 Sometimes I ask them: How would that make you feel?

 Or I offer them a choice: Would that make you feel happy or sad?

 And sometimes I simply tell them: That would make you sad.
 Or, That would hurt your feelings.
 Or, If she said that to you, you would be very disappointed.

 Simply calling attention to the action and how they would feel if it happened to them encourages them to pause and evaluate their actions.

-It helps them stop and put themselves in other people’s shoes more often.
+It helps them stop and put themselves in other people’s shoes more often and be more compassionate.